-A surrender is a full cancellation of a life insurance policy, usually for the cash surrender value.
+A life insurance surrender is a full cancellation of a life insurance policy, usually for the cash surrender value.
 You are allowed to surrender your policy at any time, though charges may apply during the initial policy years.
-Surrender does not affect your credit score, and a surrender will not affect your ability to get a new life insurance policy in the future (but changes in health can).
-There may be fees associated with your surrender, these are known as surrender charges.
-These are taken from the cash value before it is paid to the owner.
+Surrender does not affect your credit score, and a surrender of your policy will not affect your ability to get a new life insurance policy in the future.
+In permanent policies that have a cash value, the surrender charges are a percentage of the value of the policy.
+These are taken directly from the cash value before it is paid to the owner.
 A term life insurance policy does not have any surrender fees because it has no cash value.

-Sometimes after owning life insurance for a number of years, people have changes in their lives.
-Sometimes people used to have dependents that no longer require support.
-Sometimes things like divorce, death, financial windfall, or even a greater need for cash in hand contribute to people deciding they no longer need life insurance coverage.
-The good news is that permanent forms of life insurance will build cash value over time as long as they are funded properly, and upon surrender the policy owner gets to access these funds.
+The good news for people who are giving up their policy is that permanent forms of life insurance will build cash value over time as long as they are funded properly, and upon surrender, the policy owner receives these funds.
 The process to surrender a life insurance policy is relatively straightforward and simple, but if a surrender needs to happen fast it is best to understand the procedures so there are no hiccups.
 People should always carefully consider surrendering their policy because they may not be able to buy a new life insurance policy depending upon their age and health.

 Reasons For Surrender

 These are the biggest reasons that people would consider surrendering their policy.
 These reasons are not right for everyone, should you should always check with your life insurance agent or financial advisor.